Yoga-Studio-Receptionist-Sydney

 • Able to work on computers or with yoga studio apps and be up to date with technology

-• Should have a pleasing personality and great level of tolerance
+• Should have a pleasing personality and a great level of tolerance

 • Effective time management skills

-Other work profiles may include scan Yoga membership IDs, answer phones, update yoga studio accounts and be able to work in shifts as well.
+Other work profiles may include scanning Yoga membership IDs, answering phones, updating yoga studio accounts and being able to work in shifts as well.

 Yoga Studio Receptionists jobs Sydney

-If you are looking for a Yoga Studio Receptionist Sydney jobs then you can post your resume or look for at various job portals like:
+If you are looking for a Studio Receptionist Sydney job, then you can post your resume or look for at various job portals like:

-Also, you can contact various large yoga studios like yoga trade and Virgin Active and ask them if they have any vacancies for yoga studio receptionist.
+You can also contact various large yoga studios, such as Yoga Trade and Virgin Active, and ask if they have any vacancies.

-Or join any social media forums like yoga studios in Sydney at Facebook and ask for a reference or job.
+You can also join any social media forums, like Yoga Studio in Sydney on Facebook, and ask for a reference or job.

-Click here to find the question generally asked for yoga studio receptionist interview
+Click here for the questions generally asked for a studio receptionist interview.

 Yoga Studio Receptionist Sydney

-While you are compensated well or not, (studio receptionist earns an average wage of AU$20.21 per hour ) many yoga studios offer you complimentary studio membership, health insurance coverage, discounts on services, products, and much more.
+Whether you are compensated well or not (a studio receptionist earns an average wage of AU$ 20.21 per hour ), many yoga studios offer complimentary studio membership, health insurance coverage, discounts on services and products, and much more.

-The basic qualification is generally high school or diploma is required for receptionist, but many yoga studios may demand certificate and associate’s degree programs.
-You may work part-time or full time but a yoga studio always demands reliability and minimum one-year commitment.
+The basic qualification is generally high school or a diploma required for a receptionist, but many yoga studios may demand a certificate and associate’s degree programs.
+You may work part-time or full-time, but a yoga studio always demands reliability and a minimum one-year commitment.

-Finally, remember that a yoga studio receptionist should help build trust in relationships with yoga students and studio owners.
-Also should be willing to seek a long-term with the yoga studio because the receptionist is one profile that a yoga studio does not prefer to change or replace easily.
+Finally, remember that a studio receptionist should help build trust in relationships with yoga students and studio owners.
+Also, I should be willing to seek a long-term with the yoga studio because the receptionist is one profile that a yoga studio does not prefer to change or replace easily.

-Though receptionist jobs are often seen as short-term roles, part-time positions, being a yoga studio receptionist can actually be an incredibly fulfilling career path in itself, with great earning potential if you are dedicated to atleast be on the position for over 5 or 10 years.
-You could step up to become a studio manager, or enhance the yoga skills and experience for another fruitful and enjoyable career.
+Though receptionist jobs are often seen as short-term, part-time positions, being a yoga receptionist can actually be an incredibly fulfilling career path in itself.
+If you are dedicated to at least 5 or 10 years in the position, you can earn great earnings potential.
+You could step up to become a studio manager or enhance your yoga skills and experience for another fruitful and enjoyable career.

 Send Us a Message